SCHOOL OF FINE ARTS IN FLORINA, GREECE. ARCHITECTURAL COMPETITION- 3rd PRIZE, 2019.

-The proposed solution is defined by two concepts that relate to the practice of the artist: A) the introversion that often defines the creative process and B) the extroversion of the completed artwork, which comes as the resault of the creative process.
+The proposal is defined by two concepts that relate to the practice of the artist: A) the introversion that often defines the creative process and B) the extroversion of the completed artwork, which comes as the result of the creative process.
+The building consists of two distinct zones that determine the layout.

 Zone A - Introversion: The student’s working areas are layed out horizontally around a sunk outdoor couryard.
 Aiming to reinforce the school's creative core, this courtyard serves as a natural extension to the studios and workshops.
 It can function as a forum that stengthens the sense of community within the school and can host a multitude of events such as exhibitions, talks, projections, student parties etc.